Lypsilonx/Game-of-Intrigue/data.typ

   "Pact": "Symbolizes a pact with the [C] player.
 Removed from the game when discarded.", "Asset": "Worth [X] (Value)",
-  "Influence": "Trade openly.\nCannot be declined.", "Favour": "Announce to ask the [C] player for a card. (excluding Standing and Roles)", "Hook": "Announce to make the [C] player discard 1 Standing.", "Threat": "Announce to make the [C] player pay a fine to you.", "Secret": "Announce to force the [C] player to tell everyone how many illegal cards they have.", "Testimony": "When announced you can discard [X] illegal card_s from your hand.", "Rebrand": "When announced you can discard [X] legal card_s from your hand.", "Defence": "When announced you are immune to Threat cards up to a Value of [X].", )
+  "Influence": "Trade openly.\nCannot be declined.", "Favour": "Announce to ask the [C] player for [X] card_s. (excluding Standing and Roles)", "Hook": "Announce to make the [C] player discard 1 Standing.", "Threat": "Announce to make the [C] player pay a fine to you.", "Secret": "Announce to force the [C] player to tell everyone how many illegal cards they have.", "Testimony": "When announced you can discard [X] illegal card_s from your hand.", "Rebrand": "When announced you can discard [X] legal card_s from your hand.", "Defence": "When announced you are immune to Social cards up to a Value of [X].", )

 #let goal_hand_size = calc.ceil(hand_card_amount * 1.5)